Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 No but seriously… maybe some Windex on that shit.

-I love that the Goblins are basically Jews.
+I love that the Goblins are basically coded as Jews.
 They don’t even try to hide it, either.

 What do you need to lean down for?
 I’m pretty sure you can hear him.